-#1: Bing Maps if you trust Microsoft
+Bing Maps if you trust Microsoft

 While Microsoft is still number two in the search engine game, they have made significant strides over the years to remain competitive with Google.

-#3: Use MapQuest for neat features
+MapQuest for neat features

-“… information or other data provided through these products) is at your sole risk.”
+“… information or other data provided through these products is at your sole risk.”

 While all companies have something excluding them from liability, MapQuest makes no promises to protect your data.
 At least it makes them authentic in a way.

 However, it isn’t great when it comes to privacy.
 Maps.me states it will gather some general user data about you (first name, last name, etc.).
-It also provides that data with its business partners.
+It also shares that data with its business partners and advertisers.

 Thankfully, you can also easily remove your information from the application.
 But if you don’t want your data shared with governing bodies, avoid Maps.me.